hamzaziizzz/hamzaziizzz/README.md

 ## I'm an Artificial Intelligence Engineer 📊

-- 🌱 Currently working as Assistant AI Engineer [@Global InfoVentures Pvt.
-Ltd](https://giindia.com/).
+- 💼 Currently working as Assistant AI Engineer at [Global InfoVentures Pvt.
+Ltd.](https://giindia.com/)
-- 🔭 Developing and integrating AI-driven solutions like Conversational AI for SIM Portal and Multi-Person Face Recognition systems into the G5 Portal.
+- 🚀 Developing and integrating AI-driven solutions like Conversational AI for SIM Portal and Multi-Person Face Recognition systems into the G5 Portal.
-- 🥅 2024 Goal: Enhance my expertise in Conversational AI and Machine Learning.
+- 🎓 Bachelor of Technology in Computer Science and Engineering from [ABES Institute Of Technology, Ghaziabad](https://www.abesit.in/)
-- ⚡ Fun fact: I enjoy sketching portraits and reading thought-provoking books.
+- 🎯 2024 Goal: Enhance my expertise in Conversational AI and Machine Learning.

 ### Connect with me